 - He is told to stop the run of eye movements as soon as his abnormal experiential flashback goes – and the therapist’s hand-sweeps stop also.
 This may have taken a run of just several of the therapist’s hand-sweeps before the abnormal experiential flashback goes, or a run of ten or twenty or thirty or more of her hand-sweeps.

-- The procedure is repeated – each repeated run of eye movements, with the subject’s same abnormal experiential flashback re-evoked each time, and each run continued until his abnormal experiential flashback goes each time.
+- The procedure is repeated.
+Each repeated run of eye movements has the subject’s same abnormal experiential flashback re-evoked each time, and each run is continued until his abnormal experiential flashback goes each time.

-- If EMDR is being effective, then following every few runs of side to side eye movements, the subject says that he senses the repeatedly re-evoked abnormal experiential flashback is, step by step, degrading in its intensity of sensation — his anxiety is less, the visual detail and colouring of the ‘picture’ of his experiential flashback is less, the hearing detail is less, his pain is less ….. ; and, on re-doing the PPO Visual Task, the persistent peripheral oscillopsia is lessening in range over the visual field, amplitude of oscillation and or frequency of oscillation.
+- If EMDR is being effective, then following every few runs of side to side eye movements, the subject says that he senses the repeatedly re-evoked abnormal experiential flashback is, step by step, degrading in its intensity of sensation i.e. his anxiety is less, the visual detail and colouring of the ‘picture’ of his experiential flashback is less, the hearing detail is less, his pain is less ….. .
+If and only if there is no other abnormal experiential flashback of another proto-memory, then on re-doing the PPO Visual Test the persistent peripheral oscillopsia will be lessening in range over the visual field, lessening in amplitude of oscillation and or lessening in frequency of oscillation.